Discrimination of neutron-$\gamma$ in the low energy regime using machine learning for an EJ-276D plastic scintillator: Discussion

 Lastly, the F1-score provides a measure of performance of the model particularly when there is an imbalance of events in the datasets.
 The F1-score is represented by $\mathrm{ 2 \times Precision \times Recall / (Precision+Recall)}$.
 Apart from these performance metric to evaluate our ML algorithms, we also define the type-I and type-II errors.
 Type-I error is calculated as ratio of FP to the sum of FP and TN and effects the precision of a model which measured accuracy of positive predictions.
 Similarly, type-II errors calculated from the ratio of FN to the sum of TP and FN denotes the impact on the recall of a model by signifying how well the model can identify all the actual predictions.
-Overall, the key metric for the ML algorithms used for the neutron and $\gamma$ discrimination are reasonable and shows promising future for the use of such algorithms for the particle identification in lower energy regions.
+In Fig.~\ref{ConfMat}, the yellow entries indicate the correctly classified entries, contributing to an overall accuracy of $80\%$ and $79\%$ for MLPBNN and SVM, respectively.
+Similarly, the blue entries representing falsely classified entries FP and FN, contribute to recall and precision, respectively.
+Overall, the key metrics for the ML algorithms used for the neutron and $\gamma$ discrimination are reasonable and shows better discrimination performance as compared to the CCM.
+This hints a promising future for the use of such algorithms for the particle identification in lower energy deposition regions.